Kif11/kk-asset/README.md

-# eep-asset
+# Asset
-Create an abstraction layer for local assets
+Create an abstraction over local video, images, sequences and other files